 I learned this after being jumped.
 Wearing your hair in a ponytail as a female actually makes you incredibly vulnerable.
 Ugh, why does it suck so much to be a girl?
 Obviously it sounds insane to not ever wear your hair up, but when I was jumped the girls who jumped me were trying to pull me into an alleyway by my ponytail.
 Think about it, you can’t just drop your ponytail and run.
 I was later told all the crazy stories that happen where people get pulled into cars, etc. this way.
 If it’s night, and you’re feeling uneasy, it’s just better to be safe than sorry.

 I don’t want this article to scare you from traveling alone.
+Solo travel for women can be so incredibly empowering and amazing.
 I’ve basically hardly ever had any issues, other than the odd cat call.
 However, I also am very aware of my surroundings and places I’m traveling.
 For example, when I went to India, Jordan, and Morocco, knowing these places weren’t as women-friendly, I made sure I a) did a tour with other people, but b) didn’t go out after dark unless I was with a group of people.

 Remember: a little common sense goes a long way!